hazelcast/hazelcast/site/docs/design-docs/017-file-data-ingestion.md

 *Since 4.4.*

-> NOTE: The order of the following sections is in logical order, but
-> numbering follows the requirement document (PRD).

-## 2. Support for common formats and data sources
+## 1. Support for common formats and data sources

 Format and source of the data are seemingly orthogonal.
 You can read plain text files/csv/avro/.. etc from a local filesystem, S3 etc.